 5. Broader Labor Pool

 In my own company, we have employees in Pennsylvania and Pakistan, in Houston and India.
-I live in Abu Dhabi much of the year.
+I live in Brazil much of the year.
 We’re less concerned about where an employee lives than we are with their skills, personality, productivity, and costs.

 6. Lower Labor Costs